Seneca-ICTOER/OPS335/docs/A-Labs/installation-lab0.md

 **Backup your VMs!**

 You MUST backup ALL of your VMs whenever you complete your **OPS335 labs** or when working on your **OPS335 assignments**:
-[ Backing up Your Virtual Machines ] (ADD LINK).
+[\[Backing up Your Virtual Machines\]](https://seneca-ictoer.github.io/OPS235/A-Labs/lab2#part-1-backing-up-virtual-machines).
 Refer to OPS235 lab2 notes on how to backup your VMs.
 You should backup your VMs to a USB key in case something happens to your host machine.
 Note: VM files contained in the **/var/lib/libvirt/images** directory have the extension in **.qcow2** and instead of **.img** (eg. for OPS235 courses prior to Fall 2016.

 **Record steps, commands, and your observations in INVESTIGATION 2 in your OPS335 lab log-book**